 Brooks starred on the men's water polo team from 1999-2002, leading the Bruins to back-to-back NCAA championships in 1999 and 2000, before excelling in the international water polo ranks and participating in the 2004 and 2008 Olympic Games for the USA Men's National Team.

-In the summer of 2008, Brooks and former teammate Adam Wright (UCLA's men's water polo head coach) helped lead the USA Men's National Team to a silver medal finish at the Olympic Games in Beijing.
-Brooks, Wright and former teammate Brett Ormsby competed in the 2004 Olympic Games in Sydney, Australia.
+In the summer of 2008, Brooks and former teammate Adam Wright (UCLA's current men's water polo head coach) helped lead the USA Men's National Team to a silver medal at the Olympic Games in Beijing.
+Brooks, Wright and former teammate Brett Ormsby also competed in the 2004 Olympic Games in Sydney, Australia.

 One of the nation's premier goalkeepers in four seasons at UCLA, Brooks helped lead the Bruins to back-to-back NCAA titles (1999, 2000) in his first two years.
 He continued his stellar play in his final two seasons, earning All-America and All-MPSF honors each year.
 Brooks ranks second on UCLA's all-time saves list with 700 stops in four seasons.